Payroll Fraud Unmasked: From Financial Pressure to Ethical Breach - Recorded Webinar

 In addition to his client responsibilities, Edward has lectured extensively to law enforcement groups, the federal and provincial government, peers in the accounting field, law firms and other professional organizations on fraud and forensic accounting topics.
 Edward has also participated as an expert witness in training sessions for litigators.

-How to access your session:
+How to access your archived session:

 - Understand the key drivers of payroll fraud and how personal circumstances can influence ethical decision-making.